shadadu/hackathon_space_effector/README.md

 Value Net and the Control Net(u*) with an Actor-Critic RL method.

 Currently, with a well calibrated weights of the terminal and residual losses, we are getting good convergence of the total loss function, though the
 HJB residual part of the loss seems unstable, the control loss converges smoothly.
+Smaller learning rates also improve the HJB residual's convergence relative to the terminal loss, but there is still room for improvement.
-Experiments are to be run to see how that affects overall trajectory planning performance.
+Experiments are to be run to see how the relative convergence of terminal and residual losses affects overall trajectory planning performance.
 However, based on the recommendations in the literature, the Actor-Critic method with two(2) neural nets seem to be better solution, and the next major upgrade would be that, after benchmarking the Value Net and Riccati-like method.